 WCCS26: World Conference on Complex Systems 20-22nd April

+I'm conscious that unlike other speakers I (still!) did not have 'data' to share and discuss.
+Equations have been necessary over the first two days.
+But overall all sessions have proved accessible.
 From comments received Hodges' model was understood and deemed relevant.
-One delegate noted how the visual nature of Hodges' model was apparent, the illustrations revealed the model more clearly than a previous verbal description.
+One delegate noted how the visual nature of Hodges' model was apparent, the illustrations revealed the model more clearly than a verbal description the evening before.

 There were two questions.
 I eventually recalled awareness of Franco Basaglia, the Italian pioneer of community mental health and mental health law in Italy.
 Another questions concerned were I though the arts, drama and culture sit, or fit in Hodges' model?
 I suggested a search of the blog for posts tagged 'art', 'theatre', or 'culture'; with a warning that it can be a bit of a rabbit-hole.